skyamit/SpringBoot/README.md

 4. How are all the jars available?
 When we create starter project then we can choose what all things we want(Spring boot starter web, tomcat, jackson)

+5. How exceptions are handled?
+ResponseEntityExceptionHandler is the class which handles the exception.

 ## Path Parameters
 ```
 GetMapping("/somepath/{id}")